 The explanation of the beveled edge is relatively simple; it’s when the edge of a disc coming from the flight plate creates a wedge rather than going straight down (see picture above).
 The wedge allows a disc to cut through the air much more efficiently, making it both fly farther and have a more predictable flight pattern.

 While it’s simple to say what it is, it’s really hard to emphasize the magnitude of its effect on disc golf enough.
-The aforementioned Dave Dunipace was the first to bring the beveled edge to discs, creating the first-ever disc golf disc—the Eagle—in 1983.
+The aforementioned Dave Dunipace was the first to bring the beveled edge to discs, creating the first-ever disc golf disc – originally called the Eagle, later dubbed the Aero – in 1983.
 Without it, courses would be shorter and, likely, the game would be less fun for many to play and watch.

 For example, do you want to live in a world where shots like Nikko Locastro’s legendary, nearly 700-foot/213-meter bomb from the 2016 Disc Golf Pro Tour Championship on Hole 18 at the Fox Run course in Vermont isn't possible?
 We sure don’t, and we doubt all the people cheering in the video of it would either.